-Cornell University professor Walter Pauk created the note taking system to help his students, but what is often over looked is why he even had to do this in the first place.
+Cornell University professor Walter Pauk created the note taking system to help his students.
+What is often over looked is why he even had to do this in the first place.
 His students, who attended one of the most prestigious universities in the US, needed help with the skill of note taking.

-It's safe to assume that if students at Cornell needed help with note taking, then certainly students in the K-12 space - regardless of their grade level or schooling environment - could use the same.
-Robert Belfanz in his report, Putting Middle Grades Students on The Graduation Path, says it this way:
+It's safe to assume that if students at Cornell needed help with note taking, then students in the K-12 space - regardless of their grade level or schooling environment - could use the same.
+Robert Belfanz says it this way:

 So why are these skills and habits rarely taught or modeled in schools around the country?

 At my last conference appearance before the COVID-19 shelter in place order an audience member at the end of my talk raised his hand and jokingly asked, "Can you walk over to the Capital (the conference was held blocks from the California state Capital) and speak to the legislators about changing policy.
 We want to spend our budgets on programs that actually impact students achievement instead of purchasing mediocre textbooks!"
 Of course, we all knew he wasn't being literal, but we also recognized that his sentiment was true.
 For example, districts often want to adopt Organized Binder but they have to get creative with funding because the program doesn't fit nicely into a pre-defined budget that must be spent.

 The other reason executive functions are rarely addressed is time.
 Teachers, in all environments and at all grade levels, never have enough time to get through the content of their classes.
 If I am hired to teach 5th grade, or 9th grade Algebra, or College Composition, when am I going to find time to weave in additional lessons that are not outlined in the course requirements?